mjordan/islandora_workbench/README.md

 A command-line tool that allows creation, updating, and deletion of Islandora content from CSV data.
 Islandora Workbench is an alternative to using Drupal's built-in Migrate tools for [ingesting Islandora content from CSV files](https://github.com/Islandora/migrate_islandora_csv).
 Unlike the Migrate tools, Islandora Workbench can be run anywhere - it does not need to run on the Islandora server.
 The Migrate tools, however, are much more flexible than Islandora Workbench, and can be extended using plugins in ways that Workbench cannot.

+Note that this tool is not related in any way to the Drupal contrib module called [Workbench](https://www.drupal.org/project/workbench).

 ## Features

 * Allows creation of Islandora nodes and media, updating of nodes, and deletion of nodes and media from CSV files